Belletrist Book Club Names Kramerbooks Its Bookstore of the Month

 What made you pick Kramerbooks and what do you look for in the bookstores you choose?

-Kramers came onto our radar because we have a friend who lives in DC who is friendly with the owner of Kramers and had told us for a while that we should check out it out because it has really great stuff and is a really cool bookstore.
+Kramers came onto our radar because we have a friend who lives in DC who is friendly with the owner of Kramers and had told us for a while that we should check out it because it has really great stuff and is a really cool bookstore.
 We try to pick sometimes bookstores that are in places where either the author is from or are referenced in the book in some way.
 That’s how we came to choose it and, as I think you know, we do it every month.
 We have no other specifications for how we choose other than that they have some kind of veritable e-commerce so that we can offer a discount to people who don’t live in that city where the store is (readers can use the code BELLETRIST20 to receive 20 percent off their purchase at Kramerbooks).

 This is an ideal situation as far as we’re concerned: pick an indie, talk about it all month long, and have it culminate in an event where we talk to the author at the store we chose.
 The only missing piece is Emma, but she has a very busy schedule.
 There have been times where we’ve been able to do things all together and that’s really great too.